 Soft Bones is a community of healthcare professionals (clinicians and researchers) and people and families living with hypophosphatasia (HPP).
 Through education, awareness and advocacy, we are working to connect, empower and educate the HPP community to provide support and further research and treatment of the disease.

 Spondylitis Association of America

-This organization is for people with Sturge-Weber syndrome and their families, concerned professionals, and supporters.
-It provides information and support to people with Sturge-Weber syndrome.
+This organization is for people with Sturge-Weber syndrome and/or a Port Wine Birthmark as well as their families, concerned professionals and supporters.
+It provides information and support and facilitates and funds vital research.